sampsyo/bril/README.md

     $ pip install --user flit

-Then navigate to the `bril-txt` directory and use Flit to install symlinks to the tools:
+Then use Flit to install symlinks to the tools:

     $ flit install --symlink --user